 The principal tax-writing committee of the US House of Representatives.
 They have jurisdiction over all taxation, tariff, and revenue-raising measures.

-The levers of influence CCL volunteers use to increase political will for a livable world (click here for the webinar).
-The actions associated with these levers help move people and officials towards an understanding of fee and dividend and encourages them to be active participants in making change happen.
+These five core activities are the ways CCL volunteers influence and increase political will for a livable world (click here for the webinar).
+The actions associated with these levers help move people and officials towards an understanding of CCL’s goals and policy objectives and encourage them to be active participants in making change happen.
 When all of the levers are being activated, political will is enhanced.

-CCL point person to a member of Congress (Senate or House), usually a constituent, who is in charge of all interactions with the office including scheduling meetings, sending CCL updates and general information.
+A CCL volunteer who is assigned to manage the relationship with a member of Congress (Senate or House) The liaison is usually a constituent and is in charge of all interactions with the office including scheduling meetings, sending CCL updates and providing any requested information.

 Letter to the editor.